Tutorial: Create a WooCommerce Online Food Ordering System for a Restaurant

 - If you’re having an individual page for each dish, ticking ‘Visible on the product page‘ will display the attribute on that page as well as the order form.

-- If you want customers to be able to select an attribute (e.g. choose the meal size) then tick ‘Used for variations’.
+- To allow customers to select an attribute (e.g. choose the meal size) then tick ‘Used for variations’.
 To make this work, you also need to follow the instructions in section 1g, below.

 - Repeat steps 2-6 for any further attribute groups you wish to add.